 Tips to Boost Speed of Shopify Website

-Shopify is one of the most popular eCommerce platforms on Earth, occupying almost 20% of the market.
-As of January 2022, there are almost 2.6 million online stores in the US alone that use Shopify as their platform.
+Shopify is one of the most popular eCommerce platforms on Earth, occupying almost 23% of the market.
+As of January 2022, there are almost 33% of online stores in the US alone use Shopify as their platform.
 It is the third most popular eCommerce platform in current usage.

 For anyone looking to succeed with an online store, a Shopify site is almost mandatory.
 However, like every other website, a Shopify site needs to be optimized for high page load speeds.
 A slow Shopify site will repel users and severely hamper traffic, revenue potential, and credibility.

 This article will take readers through a list of Shopify speed optimization tactics.
 Implement them to offer customers the best possible user experience.

 How speed affects the user experience of a Shopify site

 - Nearly 70% of consumers state that page speed influences their decisions to buy from an online retailer.

 - Website conversion rates drop by an average of 4.42% with each extra second of load time (in the first five seconds).

 As the numbers depict, high page load speed is essential to proving a high-quality user experience.
 A Shopify website could feature the most tantalizing or useful products, and be highly intuitive and aesthetically pleasing.
 However, if the page does not load fast enough, users will not stick around long enough to see the site design or scroll through the products.